SQUID: Faster Analytics via Sampled Quantile Estimation: Algorithms

 We can then use concentration bounds, as shown in our analysis below, to guarantee with probability $e^{-\Omega\parentheses{Z(1-\alpha)^2}}$ that the pivot would be smaller than $q$ elements.
 This suggests a trade-off -- a smaller $\alpha$ implies a higher chance of a successful pivot but also less benefit from the pivot.
 Similarly, a higher $Z$ value means sampling more elements and spending more time doing maintenance but having a better chance of a successful pivot selection.

 To balance these tradeoffs, we introduce an additional parameter: $\delta\in(0,1)$.
-The goal of the sampling is to produce a pivot that, with probability $1-\delta$, satisfies two properties: \begin{enumerate}[topsep=2pt, partopsep=2pt] \item The pivot should be smaller than \emph{at least} $q$ elements, to ensure we track the largest numbers in our array. \item The pivot should be smaller than \emph{at most} $q\cdot\gamma\cdot\eta$ elements, thus allow to evict a sufficiently many numbers. \end{enumerate} In particular, this means that with the desired probability, we can guarantee that the maintenance operation would delete $\Omega(q)$ elements to allow sufficiently long iterations.
-We note that $\delta$ does not need to be very small, as we can verify that the pivot is valid and sample another pivot otherwise.
+The goal of the sampling is to produce a pivot that, with probability $1-\delta$, satisfies two properties: \begin{enumerate}[topsep=2pt, partopsep=2pt]

+\item The pivot is \emph{smaller} than {at least} $q$ elements to ensure we track the largest numbers. \item The pivot is \emph{larger} than {at least} $q\cdot\gamma\cdot\eta$ elements, allowing eviction for enough numbers. \end{enumerate} Intuitively, when $\delta$ is large, we may get faster execution on average but with a larger variance as the pivot selection is more likely to fail.
+This means that with the desired probability, we can guarantee that the maintenance operation would delete $\Omega(q)$ elements to allow sufficiently long iterations.
+Note that $\delta$ does not need to be very small, as we can verify that the pivot is valid and sample another pivot otherwise.